ryanpfalz/azure-devops-testplans-playwright/README.md

 At this point, you will have the following:

 -   A working build pipeline which generates an artifact with the web app and test binaries
--   An App Serivce resource in Azure
+-   An App Service resource in Azure
 -   Release stages that publish the app code to Azure and prepare the agent for Playwright test execution

 To execute the Playwright tests with Test Plans, you now need to set up the test plan, tie it to the release pipeline, and associate the automated Playwright test to the test plan.